SDKs and sample apps

 An SDK or devkit functions in much the same way, providing a set of tools, libraries, relevant documentation, code samples, processes, and or guides that allow developers to create software applications on a specific platform.
 If an API is a set of building blocks that allows for the creation of something, an SDK is a full-fledged workshop, facilitating creation far outside the scopes of what an API would allow.

-Sandoval compares examples from Facebook APIs and SDKs to clarify the difference.
-Later, he sums up the difference as follows: “The SDK is the building blocks of the application, whereas the API is the language of its requests.”
+Sandoval compares examples from both Facebook APIs and SDKs to clarify the difference.
+He sums up the difference as follows: “The SDK is the building blocks of the application, whereas the API is the language of its requests.”
+In other words, the SDK provides all the necessary code you would need to build an application that uses the API.

 What is your role in documenting the SDK and sample app